Szymongr14/DesignPatterns/FactoryMethod/Notes.md

-## 1. When to use Factory Method design pattern ?
+## 1. When to use a Factory Method design pattern?

-- If we need to create instance of a new object/product, but we don't know exact type during runtime.
+- If we need to create an instance of a new object/product, but we don't know an exact type during runtime.
 ---
-## 2. There are two ways of using factory method design pattern:
+## 2. There are two ways of using a factory method design pattern:
-- using a lot of if/else statements to determine type to create
+- using a lot of if/else statements to determine a type to create
-- using reflection to detect type from assemblies
+- using reflection to detect a type from assemblies
-### When to choose which ?
+### When to choose which?
 - Use **if/else** when:
-  - application is small/simple
+  - application is small/straightforward
-  - we write performance-critical system
+  - we write a performance-critical system
 - Use **Reflection** when:
   - we fetch types from external configuration
-  - system is highly extensible
+  - the system is highly extensible
   - having a lot of possible types to create

 Usually we use class called ``FactoryProvider`` to get concrete factory of product: